dustlang/cargo/src/doc/src/reference/registries.md

   - `{crate}`: The name of crate.
   - `{version}`: The crate version.
   - `{prefix}`: A directory prefix computed from the crate name.
-For example, a crate named `cargo` has a prefix of `ca/rg`.
+For example, a crate named `payload` has a prefix of `ca/rg`.
 See below for details.
   - `{lowerprefix}`: Lowercase variant of `{prefix}`.

   If none of the markers are present, then the value `/{crate}/{version}/download` is appended to the end.
 - `api`: This is the base URL for the web API.
-This key is optional, but if it is not specified, commands such as [`cargo publish`] will not work.
+This key is optional, but if it is not specified, commands such as [`payload publish`] will not work.
 The web API is described below.

 The download endpoint should send the `.crate` file for the requested package.
-Cargo supports https, http, and file URLs, HTTP redirects, HTTP1 and HTTP2.
+Payload supports https, http, and file URLs, HTTP redirects, HTTP1 and HTTP2.
-The exact specifics of TLS support depend on the platform that Cargo is running on, the version of Cargo, and how it was compiled.
+The exact specifics of TLS support depend on the platform that Payload is running on, the version of Payload, and how it was compiled.

 The rest of the index repository contains one file for each package, where the filename is the name of the package in lowercase.
 Each version of the package